clahub/clahub/DEPLOY.md

 Host name
 ----------------
+You also need to set your hostname as a `HOST` environment variable:

+    heroku config:set HOST=https://my-cla.herokuapp.com

-You also need to edit `config/initializers/host.rb` and add your host name (either the domain name supplied by heroku or your custom domain) to the `production` key.
-For example,
+or edit `config/initializers/host.rb` and add your host name (either the domain name supplied by Heroku or your custom domain) to the `production` key.
+For example:

     'production'  => 'http://my-clahub.herokuapp.com'

 HTTPS